-The new FEDERAL 21-year minimum age law for all tobacco and vaping products must be followed -- effective Dec.
-20, 2019.
+The FEDERAL 21-year minimum age law for all tobacco and vaping products must be followed.
 There are no exceptions to the federal law.
 Even if the state law minimum-age may be different, the federal law 21-year minimum age must be followed.
 State law indicates it is illegal to sell or distribute tobacco products to or for persons under 18 years of age, or to aid, assist or abet another person in selling or distributing tobacco products or cigarette papers to or for minors (other than to employees in the performance of their duties).

 Deny sales to anyone under 21 years old for FDA regulated products (SEE Restricted Products section).